-- a1) Cardiovascular diseases, focusing on management and treatment of patients with cardiovascular diseases at home, including early diagnosis of further complications by making use of heterogeneous data to build integrative risk assessment models. - a2) Diabetes, focusing on automated closed-loop glycaemic control at home.
-Major requirements refer to continuous, accurate glucose measurements (maximum 5% error level) with minimally or non-invasive methods, and to hypo-/hyper-glycaemia alarms. - a3) Renal failure, focusing on continuous daily dialysis at home (artificial kidney). - a4) Liver failure, focusing on continuous detoxification as transient therapy at home (artificial liver support).
+- a1) Cardiovascular diseases, focusing on remote management and treatment of patients with cardiovascular diseases at the point of need, including early diagnosis of further complications by making use of heterogeneous data to build integrative risk assessment models. - a2) Diabetes, focusing on remote management and treatment of patients with diabetes at the point of need (specific attention will be given to automated closed-loop glycaemic control), including early diagnosis of further complications by making use of heterogeneous data to build integrative risk assessment models.
+Major requirements refer to continuous, accurate glucose measurements (maximum 5% error level) with minimally or non-invasive methods, and to hypo-/hyper-glycaemia alarms. - a3) Renal failure, focusing on remote, continuous, daily dialysis at the point of need (artificial kidney). - a4) Liver failure, focusing on continuous detoxification as remote transient therapy at the point of need (artificial liver support).

-In domains a3) and a4), the development of new sorption/filtration techniques is not in scope.
 The objective is to support at least 2 IPs to be funded under a).